murphye/cheap-gke-cluster/README.md

 5. *Why do I have `Terminated` pods and how can I get rid of them?*

     When a Spot VM node shuts down, pods residing on the node will move to a `Terminated` state.
-Kubernetes [doesn't currently garbage collect](https://github.com/kubernetes/kubernetes/issues/99986) these `Terminated`/`Failed` pods until there are 12,500 of them.
+These `Terminated` pods do not consume resources and are simply replaced with new pods.
+Kubernetes [doesn't currently garbage collect](https://github.com/kubernetes/kubernetes/issues/99986) these `Terminated`/`Failed` pods until there are 12,500 of them!
 You may periodically delete these pods with the following command:

 ```
 kubectl delete pods --field-selector status.phase=Failed --all-namespaces